liumengyuan1997/movie_recommendation/README.md

 /id/<movie_id>: This route renders the movie_rating.html template, displaying movie details such as title, image, release year, genre, synopsis, and ratings, based on the movie_id parameter passed to the URL.

 /movie_title/movie_recommendation: This route renders the get_review.html template, allowing the user to rate a movie and write a review to receive recommendations for similar movies.
+If a POST request is received, the user will receive movie recommendations based on their previous rating and reviews.

 /movie_title/movie_recommendation/detail: This route renders the movie_rating.html template, displaying detailed movie information based on the movie_id and image_url parameters passed in the URL.